 The material has a similar benefit to graphene, in that it is one-atom thin, but has the benefit that DNA does not stick to it as it translocates through the pore.

-In Science this week: convergent evolution in bird hemoglobin, and more.
+In Science this week: genetic target for urothelial bladder cancer treatment, and more.

 At the Conversation, the University of Oxford's Michael Macklay writes that learning genetic risk of disease is a personal decision.

 Two dozen scientific organizations have endorsed the March for Science, according to ScienceInsider.

 Researchers in Japan describe a chimpanzee with a chromosomal abnormality similar to human Down syndrome, Mashable reports.